frederic-perez/AmE-dictionary/data/dictionary.md

 __hysteric__
 __hysterical__ _adj_ :three::hammer:
 __i18n__ _n_ Abbreviation of internationalization (a representation of internationalization as i followed by 18 more letters, followed by n).
-__iatrogenic__ _adj_ :two: Induced unintentionally in a patient by a physician.
+__iatrogenic__ _adj_ :three: Induced unintentionally in a patient by a physician.
 Used especially of an infection or other complication of treatment.
 __Ibuprofen__
 __ice cream cone__
 __ice floe__ _n_ :three: A sheet of ice, of variable size, floating in the sea.